 Handheld Aviation Radio Range

 The range of a portable handheld aviation radio is going to differ from model to model slightly.
-Regardless, you can expect most of these handheld radios to have a range somewhere between 10 and 20 miles.
+Regardless, you can expect most of these portable radios to have a range somewhere between 10 and 20 miles.
 This is going to be more than enough to make use of it in an emergency situation.
-At further distances, the calls will not be as clear.
+These devices typically don’t have the range of panel-mount radios, and at further distances, the calls will not be as clear.

 Once you’re within five miles of the airport, the reliability of these radios will become better.
 Some radios will be able to work and give you fairly clear calls at a distance of 20 miles.
 Others will not work at all at this distance.
 Just understand that most handheld radios that are fairly modern will give you at least around 10 miles of range in an emergency situation.